tarwn/lessthandot-hugo/blogs/content/posts/2015-11-18-distributed-storage-how-sql-azure-replicas-work.md

 Reads are easy.
 Since the TDS gateway directs all queries to the Primary replica and it always has the most up to date data, it can respond with the values it has locally without seeking a quorum from the other replicas.

 <div style="margin: 1em 3em; padding: 1em; text-align: center; border: 1px solid #dddddd; background-color: #eeeeee; border-radius: 6px;">
-  Press the “Run” button to send some quick writes and then watch how reads work.
+  Press the "Run" button to send some quick writes and then watch how reads work.
 </div>

 <iframe src="http://tarwn.github.io/DistributedSamples/Javascript/blog/azure_r.html" style="width: 800px; height: 600px; border: 2px solid #eeeeee"></iframe>

-As “Read” messages come in from the gateway, the PRIMARY replica looks the value up locally and returns it directly.
+As "Read" messages come in from the gateway, the PRIMARY replica looks the value up locally and returns it directly.

 In the real SQL Azure replicas, this means that the PRIMARY replica has more work to do then the secondaries.
-This is where the “fabric” behind the scenes becomes critical, as it is responsible for trying to maintain a good balance of primary (read and write load) and secondaries (writes) across each server.
-When a new replica is created or a new PRIMARY is elected from the existing replicas, the “fabric” has to adjust things behind the scenes to balance out the work.
+This is where the "fabric" behind the scenes becomes critical, as it is responsible for trying to maintain a good balance of primary (read and write load) and secondaries (writes) across each server.
+When a new replica is created or a new PRIMARY is elected from the existing replicas, the "fabric" has to adjust things behind the scenes to balance out the work.

 ## Weathering Outages